Mentorship is an incredibly valuable—and often misunderstood—professional resource.

 In these 10 TED Talks, leaders from diverse industries explain what good mentorship entails, why it matters, and how it can fast-track you on the path to success.

-The power of mentorship isn’t exactly a secret.
+The benefits of mentorship aren’t exactly a secret.

 Researchers and experts across sectors agree that having a good mentor is key to achievement and growth.
 A mentor can provide a much-needed outside perspective, challenge or affirm your ideas, and guide you through the rough spots.